ixmaps/website2017/README.md

 └── Privacy Policy (privacy.php)
 ```

-CSS, SASS styleguide, JS, and images are in `_assets`. `_includes` contains global header, nav, and footer as well as page-specific components.
+CSS, SASS styleguide, JS, and images are in `_assets`.
+Global header, nav, and footer as well as page-specific components are in `_includes`.
+Papers, presentations, and reports are located in `docs/`.

 ## Development